 In plain English, it is any technique to hide a secret within other message or object.
 For example, hide the secret within a picture or within the pages of a book.

-This can be a powerful technique to hide the parts from non-trusted parties.
+This can be a powerful technique to hide the shares from non-trusted parties.
 I think it can provide great value.
-The main risk of its usage would be losing the ability to recover the part from its hidden form.
+The main risk of its usage would be losing the ability to recover the share from its hidden form.

 Doesn’t this creates a single point of failure for my digital life?